Alessine/predicting_pirate_attack_success/README.md

 First, the data was cleaned (section 2 in the jupyter notebook), then some interesting visualizations were created (section 3) to explore the data set and see if there are any trends that are clearly visible.

-The data was then preprocessed (section 4), which meant one-hot-encoding most of the variables, since much of the data is categorical.
+The data was preprocessed (section 4), which meant one-hot-encoding most of the variables, since much of the data is categorical.
 The selected features were then fed into seven different untuned baseline models (section 5).
-The model with the best performance was fine-tuned and tested.
+The model with the best performance was fine-tuned and tested (section 6).

-As a final step, feature importance and SHAP values of the best model were explored to explain how the model reaches its predictions.
+As a final step, feature importance and SHAP values of the best model were explored (section 7) to explain how the model reaches its predictions.

 <!-- Results -->
 ## Results